 - What foods and/or supplements can help relieve symptoms of IBS?

 What is IBS?

 IBS is a common condition that affects the digestive system.
 Signs and symptoms of IBS include abdominal cramping, abdominal pain, bloating, gas, diarrhoea, and constipation.
 The majority of individuals with IBS are able to manage their symptoms by managing their diet, lifestyle, and stress.
 However, some individuals can experience severe symptoms and may require medication and/or counselling to help manage their symptoms.

 Why does IBS occur?

 The exact cause of IBS is unknown.
-However, researchers believe that some factor are linked to the condition.
-This includes:
+However, researchers believe that some factors are linked to the condition.
+These include:

 - Muscle contractions in the intestine: Muscle contractions occur in the intestines while food passes through the digestive tract.
 Strong muscle contractions, as well as muscle contractions that last for longer periods can cause gas, bloating, and diarrhoea.
 On the other hand, weaker muscle contractions and muscle contractions that last for shorter periods can cause hard, dry stools, and constipation.

 - Nervous system: The nerves in the gut of individuals with IBS may be more sensitive than in individuals without.
 As a result, the brain processes the signals received from the gut differently, causing more severe symptoms.